Every year, thousands of young people across California face the difficult transition to adulthood without consistent support systems.

 Liana Campos is the owner and CEO of Parallel Fashion, a resilient entrepreneur who turned personal adversity into a thriving retail brand built on authenticity and innovation.
 As Lynnette’s sister, she brings a deeply personal connection to the mission of True-North Initiative.

-During the Annual Intensive, Liana leads guided career conve
+During the Annual Intensive, Liana leads guided career conver

 Liana Campos is the owner and CEO of Parallel Fashion, a resilient entrepreneur who turned personal adversity into a thriving retail brand built on authenticity and innovation.
 As Lynnette’s sister, she brings a deeply personal connection to the mission of True-North Initiative.